1kSensei/Antenna/README.md

 3. **Deploy it anywhere that serves static files** — GitHub Pages, Netlify, Vercel, Cloudflare Pages, an S3 bucket, whatever you've got.
 It's just HTML/CSS/JS.

+## OR

+Go to the github pages version in deployments!

 ## How it works

 - Channel and stream data comes from the public playlists at